oduwsdl/mementos-fixity/README.md

 perma-archives.org         182    -    -    -    -    -    -    -    -    -    -    -    -    -     -     -     -     -     -    23    53    53   53
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Total                           137  121  110  109  114  197  201  202  385  371  824  677  904 1,011 1,215 1,442 1,550 1,547 1,635 1,528 1,421  926

-* The number of mementos per archive and how they are distributed through time.

 </pre>

 To cite this data set, please cite "[Collecting 16K archived web pages from 17 public web archives](https://arxiv.org/abs/1905.03836)":